Download your printable copy of the school policies here.

 SERVICES OFFERED BY THE SCHOOL are all aimed to improve the quality of life of the school community in general.
 Such services are offered through the Secretariat for Catholic Education or directly through the Ministry of Education.
 If a student requires any of the following services, parents will be notified and they will be asked to give their consent so that their child will be able to receive the necessary support.

-Our school benefits the service of an inclusive education coordinator who coordinates all the special educational needs of our children together with a number of LSAs, a complementary teacher and other supporting staff.
-The complementary teacher in our school screens all students in their early years classed and supports any children who need extra help in Literacy.
+Our school benefits the service of an inclusive education coordinator who coordinates all the special educational needs of our children together with a number of LSEs, a complementary teacher and other supporting staff.
+The complementary teacher in our school screens all students in their early years classes and supports any children who need extra help in Literacy.
 The complementary teacher and the school are supported by the Literacy teachers from the Secretariat for Catholic Education, who visit the school on a regular basis.
-A good number of LSAs (Learning Support Assistants) work hand in hand with the class teachers and the students while offer their support for general and particular student needs according to the cases assigned to them.
+A good number of LSEs (Learning Support Educators) work hand in hand with the class teachers and the students while offer their support for general and particular student needs according to the cases assigned to them.
 The school also offers the service of a school councillor, who contacts the parents themselves when problems occur, and who can be contacted by any parents who feel the need.
-The school also benefits the service of a nurse from the Health Centre, who follow the students’ medical growth from time to time.
+The school also benefits the service of a nurse from the Health Centre, who follow the students' medical growth from time to time.

 THE SCHOOL'S BEHAVIOUR POLICY and its implementation will not by itself solve all behavioural problems at school.
 It is only one of several initiatives that our school undertakes as part of a systematic approach that embraces a broad understanding of the needs of the whole school community.